 - Wandering from home, by foot or vehicle, and getting lost or confused

-- Confused by short absences of family, friends or caregivers
+- Confused or frightened by short absences of family, friends or caregivers

 - New or increased bathroom accidents